phyloverse/phyloverse.github.io/README.md

-- 👋 Hi, I’m Nicole Mitidieri-Rivera (IG: @botanicole_), a botanist from the Neotropics
+- This is Nicole Mitidieri-Rivera, a botanist from the Neotropics
-- 👀 I’m interested in plant systematics and phylogenomics
+- I’m interested in plant systematics and phylogenomics
-- 🌱 I’m currently studying about trait evolution/diversification in Moraceae and the systematics of Ficus sect.
+- I’m currently studying trait evolution/diversification in Moraceae and the systematics of Ficus sect.
 Americanae
-- 📫 How to reach out to me: mitidieririv@wisc.edu
+- How to reach out to me: mitidieririv@wisc.edu / nicole.mitidieri@gmail.com